 About the Project and Handbook

-Main streets are important economic, social and cultural centres integral to the success and character of communities across the country, but have faced many challenges in recent years – even before the pandemic – including changing retail habits, increasing tax rates and rents, low profit margins, social issues and more.
+Main streets are important economic, social and cultural centres integral to the success and character of communities across the country, but have faced many challenges in recent years, including changing retail habits, increasing tax rates and rents, low profit margins, social issues, and the impacts of COVID-19.

-A team from the Institute for Hospitality and Tourism Research at the Ted Rogers School of Management, led by Dr. Walter Jamieson and Dr. Tom Griffin, is developing the Main Street Reimagined Through a Visitor Lens Handbook to explore and provide evidence-based perspectives on the role of the visitor economy in the planning, design and management of main street areas.
-The relationship between people, places, technology, design, visitors and data will be highlighted throughout.
+A team from the Institute for Hospitality and Tourism Research at the Ted Rogers School of Management, led by Dr. Walter Jamieson and Dr. Tom Griffin, created the Main Street Reimagined Through a Visitor Lens Handbook to explore and provide evidence-based perspectives on the role of the visitor economy in the planning, design and management of main street areas.

 This handbook is designed to provide main street coordinators, committees and planners with visitor economy related concepts and directions that are user-friendly, strategic and tactical.
-It is being developed over a 12-month period using a range of delivery, research and engagement tools.
-Input from main street coordinators, committees and others from the hospitality industry is welcome.
+It includes contributions from a range of professionals and experts in tourism development, destination marketing, research and strategy, and economic development.